adyen-examples/adyen-step-by-step-integration-workshop/README_TOKENIZATION.md

    - Implement a new endpoint `/api/subscription-create`.
    - Understand the different ways you can flag transactions (`Subscriptions`,`CardOnFile`, and `UnscheduledCardOnFile`).
    - Update the frontend (Drop-in/Components) `adyenWebImplementation.js` so that the frontend will send a request to this endpoint.
-2. Handle the `RECURRING_CONTRACT` webhook, this webhook should contain the `recurringDetailReference` - We need store this value (we refer to this as the "token").
+2. Handle the webhook, this webhook should contain the `recurringDetailReference` - We need store this value (we refer to this as the "token").
    - Handle the `AUTHORISATION` webhook.
    - Note: instead of storing the value on application-level, you can also copy paste the recurringDetailReference manually.
 3. Use this token to make a payment.